pekkos/TIL/CSS/properties/initial-letter.md

 # initial-letter for drop caps

-Drop caps can be made using a combination of initial-letter property and the ::first-letter pseudo element.
+Drop caps can be made using a combination of the initial-letter property and the ::first-letter pseudo element.

 A [tutorial here](http://webdesign.tutsplus.com/tutorials/better-css-drop-caps-with-initial-letter--cms-26350).